polarbeargo/Microsoft-Scholarship-Foundation-Course-Nanodegree-Program-50DaysOfUdacity/README.md

     * Term Frequency-Inverse Document Frequency (TF-IDF) vectorization
     * Word embedding, as done with Word2vec or Global Vectors (GloVe)
 * Section 8 Scaling data with Standardization and Normalization where I'm very glad that I have chance to read this section :)

+### Day 2 : 15/07/2020
+#### Polarbeargo

+* Reanding Lesson 2 Introduction to Machine Learning section 20 Linear Regression grasp the following concepts to talk to:
+  * "To train a linear regression model" means to learn the coefficients and bias that best fit the data.
+  * The process of finding the best model is essentially a process of finding the coefficients and bias that minimize this error.
+  * Preparing the Data:
+        * Linear assumption
+        * Remove collinearity
+        * Gaussian (normal) distribution
+        * Rescale data
+        * Remove noise
+  * Calculating the Coefficients: Choose a cost function (like RMSE) to calculate the error and then minimize that error in order to arrive at a line of best fit that models the training data and can be used to make predictions.
+* Writing Quiz "Linear Regression: Check Your Understanding".